venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/glossary6.md

  A rule specifying a relationship among fields of a SWIFT message type.
 Conditional rules are defined in the SWIFT Standards Release Guide.

 ## D
- **disassembler**
+ <strong>disassembler</strong>
- A [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] receive pipeline component that is invoked during the disassemble stage of inbound pipeline processing.
+ A [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] receive pipeline component that is invoked during the disassemble stage of inbound pipeline processing.
 A dissembler typically does the job of parsing an inbound message from some flat-file format into XML.

 ## E
  **error code**